 Erik Gensler is the president of digital marketing consulting firm Capacity Interactive, whose clients include leading arts organizations; founder of Digital Marketing Boot Camp for Arts Marketers, an annual conference for arts marketers in NYC each October; has presented conference sessions on digital marketing; and has guest lectured at Columbia, NYU, and Baruch College. first build a large community of users who Like you and, secondly, serve them engaging content.
 To build engagement, it's important to understand Facebook's EdgeRank.
 EdgeRank is the algorithm-the formula-Facebook uses to determine what appears in users' news feeds.
 There is enormous information from a variety of sources available to Facebook users and the news feed is the order in which that information appears.
 It determines not only how important you are to your connections, meaning how frequently your content appears, but also what kinds of content appear higher than others.
 A good EdgeRank can increase the number of people who see your post by five times.
 Take two hypothetical organizations, both TIPS TO BUILD A LARGER COMMUNITY OF "LIKES" - Add the Facebook "Like" button plugin on the header of your website so users can Like your organization in one click.
 Here is a tool from Facebook or you can use a tool like AddThis. - Run Facebook sweepstakes that are "Likegated," requiring users to Like your organization to enter.
 A vendor that can get you up and running quickly with this is Wildfire. - Email your entire list a dedicated email to "Like" you on Facebook.
-Make it simple and all about the benefits of being a Facebook fan. - Use Facebook Page Like Stories. (more on this later in Turning Up the Volume). continued on p.
-18 with 1,000 fans.
+Make it simple and all about the benefits of being a Facebook fan. - Use Facebook Page Like Stories. (more on this later in Turning Up the Volume).

+with 1,000 fans.
 Organization A gets frequent Likes, comments, and shares on its posts.
 Organization B does not.
 Because of this, a typical post by Organization A will be shown to 500 people while a typical post by Organization B will be shown to 100 people.
-Big difference.
+Big difference. direct mail, and truly doesn't leverage the power of the "social" part of the social network.
+The real power of Facebook comes when you can get people who care about you to post on your behalf.
+Which takes us to....
 EdgeRank is based on three factors: